Peritoz/pattern-analysis-engine/README.md

 The pattern described above indicates: Matches any relationship chain that starts with a Vertex of type *vType1* or *vType2*, which has outbound relationships (of type *eType1* or *eType2*) to Vertices of type *vType3*, which, in turn, have inbound relationships (of any type) from vertices of any type.

-> Note that a Pattern Description is not limited to a two-edge chain.
+> Note: A Pattern Description is not limited to a two-edge chain.
 It is also possible to describe more complex patterns formed by more than two edges.

 2. **Derived edge template**: The derivation rule effect.
 It describes the edge output that must be created.
 An example is shown below.